hultenvp/solis-sensor/README.md

 > Platform V2 backend is used by Ginlong and MyEvolveCloud and the same backend is also used for different PV inverter brand portals.
 I've only tested it in context of Solis with the Ginlong platform.
 Let me know if it works with for other inverter types as well and I'll add them to the list of confirmed portals.

 ## SolisCloud
->❗This feature is in beta.
-The server still has some issues, see [known limitations](#warning--known-limitations) section.
+>❗The SolisCloud API is known to be unstable and can fail to respond resulting in "no inverter found" issues.
+See [known limitations](#warning--known-limitations) section.
 Join the discussion [here](https://github.com/hultenvp/solis-sensor/discussions/71) to find out about known limitations and to ask questions.

 [SolisCloud](https://www.soliscloud.com/) is the next generation Portal for Solis branded PV systems from Ginlong.
 It's unknown to me if the other brands are also supported.